 Excess copper may promote metastasis

-Although copper is a vital nutrient, breast cancer patients and survivors should not exceed the RDA (recommended dietary allowance) of approximately 0.9 mg.
+Although copper is a vital nutrient, breast cancer patients and survivors who are not anemic should probably not exceed the RDA (recommended dietary allowance) of approximately 0.9 mg.
 High copper foods such as calf's liver and beef liver should be avoided.
 Foods with moderate copper content, such as lima beans, shellfish, textured soy protein, chocolate, most tree nuts, and sunflower seeds also should be limited or avoided.
 Copper consumption should be reserved for foods such as walnuts, which contain approximately 0.45 mg copper per ounce, but which have exceptional anti-breast cancer properties.

 Bottom line